kurtlogan/hmrc-hackathon/README.md

 ## Testing
-Unit testing is accomplished using mocha, and tests are located in the `/test` directory Tests can be run using `npm run test`
+Unit testing is accomplished using mocha, and tests are located in the `/test` directory
+- Test command `npm run test`

-## Addtional info
+## Additional info
-library entry point is in `/src/main.js`.
-The library compile javascript code using babel and webpack from ES6 to ES5.
+Library entry point is in `/src/main.js`.
+The library compiles javascript code using babel and webpack from ES6 to ES5.
 Build files are output to the `/build/` directory.

 ### Happy hacking